Seagate/cortx-s3server/docs/design/object-protection.md

 - S3 PUT
   - MD5 checksum is calculated for each object.
-ETag from S3 client is checked against caclulated checksum and the PUT request fails if there is a mismatch.
+ETag from S3 client is checked against calculated checksum and the PUT request fails if there is a mismatch.
 The checksum is saved during save_metadata.
 - S3 multipart upload
-  - MD5 checksum is calculated independently for each part and for each part ETag from client is checked against caclulated checksum (the same as for PUT).
+  - MD5 checksum is calculated independently for each part and for each part ETag from client is checked against calculated checksum (the same as for PUT).
   - S3AwsEtag class is used during CompleteMultipartUpload to calculate ETag for entire object.